Connecting via SSH

 Two-Factor Authentication (2FA)

 All connections to Palmetto require 2FA.
-If you are not enrolled in 2FA yet, you may enroll using the link https://2fa.clemson.edu/.
+If you are not enrolled in 2FA yet, you may enroll at 2fa.clemson.edu.

 After you enter your login name and password, Palmetto will ask you to provide additional authentication for 2FA via one of the following three options for registered devices (smart phone or tablet):